Testing for DOM XSS using web messages

 You can access all of these features from DOM Invader's Messages view.

 Note that you first need to enable Postmessage interception from the DOM Invader settings menu in order to use these features.
-For more information, see General settings.
+For more information, see Main settings.

 Web Security Academy